-What to do in NYC on Saturday Morning:
+What to do in NYC on Monday.

 Watch live, or set your DVR.
-And if you miss it,
+And if you miss it, we’ll have the online link after the broadcast.

 100 Things to Do in New York City Before You Die, is a great guide to discovering the quirky treasures of the NYC, or re-discovering some of the most famous spots in the world.